What’s in This Article

 The official London Zone Map is your best tool for getting around.
 It highlights zone boundaries so you can find the cheapest route.

-The map uses white and grey background shading to separate the zones.
-Watch the boundary lines closely because crossing them changes your fare.
+The map uses white and grey background shading to separate zones.
+Watch the boundary lines closely.
+Crossing one changes your fare.
 Some stations sit right on the line between two zones, like a Zone 2/3 station.
 In these cases, the system automatically charges you the cheaper fare based on your direction of travel.

 The map also highlights areas with planned engineering works.
-These disruptions happen frequently on weekends.
+These disruptions happen frequently on weekends, so check before you travel.

 Types of Travelcards and Ticket Options

-Picking the right ticket option keeps your travel budget in check.
-Paper tickets are rare in 2026.
-Most people rely on Contactless or Oyster cards.
+Picking the right ticket keeps your travel budget in check.
+Paper tickets are now rare.
+Most people rely on contactless or Oyster cards.

 Here are your main options:

-- Contactless Payment (Bank Card/Mobile): This is the easiest method.
+- Contactless Payment (Bank Card or Mobile): This is the easiest method.
 Tap your debit card, credit card, or phone on the yellow readers.
 The system finds the lowest fare and applies a daily cap automatically.

-- Oyster Card: This is a plastic smartcard you load with money.
-It works just like a contactless card.
-It is a good choice if your bank card charges foreign transaction fees.
+- Oyster Card: This plastic smartcard works just like a contactless card.
+It’s a good choice if your bank card charges foreign transaction fees.
+You can pick one up at any Tube station or major National Rail stop.

 - Paper Travelcards: You can buy these for 1 day, 7 days, or longer for unlimited travel in specific zones.
-However, pay-as-you-go capping is usually cheaper than a daily paper ticket.
+Pay-as-you-go capping is usually cheaper than a daily paper ticket, so buy a paper Travelcard only if you plan very heavy use.

 For visitors, pay-as-you-go offers the most flexibility.
-You can switch between the Tube, buses, and trains without deciding your zones in advance.
+You can switch between the Tube, buses, and trains without choosing your zones in advance.

 Prices for Different Zones and Travelcard Durations